ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 * does not exclude the application of those interaction models to runtime integrity or the conveyance of other RATS Conceptual Messages;
 * does not cover every detail about Evidence conveyance.

-While details regarding Evidence of run-time integrity are not explicitly highlighted, the provided model descriptions serve as a foundation for developing corresponding model extensions.
+While details regarding Evidence of runtime integrity are not explicitly highlighted, the provided model descriptions serve as a foundation for developing corresponding model extensions.
 While the interaction models described in this document, including their variants, cover many relevant conveyance models for Conceptual Messages implemented on the Internet, they do not represent an exhaustive list of all possible models.

 Procedures, functions, and services needed for a complete semantic binding of the concepts defined in {{-RATS}} are not covered in this document.